lishiyo/second-me-prototype/CURSOR_CONTEXT.md

 - Content storage removed from Weaviate to align with architecture
 - PostgreSQL schema is working correctly for storing user and document metadata
 - Wasabi S3 configured correctly for blob storage

+## 2025-04-13 14:25:18 PDT

+### Section Being Implemented
+We're now planning the L0 processing pipeline as described in the `v0_L0_flow.md` document.
+This is the first major processing component that handles:

+1. Document ingestion and storage
+2. Content extraction
+3. Document analysis (insights, title, summary)
+4. Document chunking
+5. Embedding generation
+6. Vector database storage

+We're following the example code from `lpm_kernel` but adapting it to our architecture with Wasabi, Weaviate, and PostgreSQL.

+### What's Working
+- Core adapters (BlobStore, VectorDB, RelationalDB) are implemented and tested
+- Basic architectural alignment is in place
+- Detailed implementation plan for L0 pipeline is complete

+### What's Broken
+- None yet - we're in planning/implementation phase for the pipeline

+### Current Blockers
+- None

+### Database/Model State
+- Storage structure planned:
+  - Wasabi: Will store raw documents, chunks as separate files, and metadata
+  - Weaviate: Will store embeddings and pointers to chunks in Wasabi
+  - PostgreSQL: Will track document metadata and processing status